oliver-wyman-actuarial/easyr/README.md

 It is built on the following tenets:

+* **Writing code should be easy and fun**: minimize the amount of typing required to get to working code.
+Focus on common operations and make them easier and more flexible.

-* **Fingers are precious**: strive to reduce the amount of typing and hand strain during coding.
+* **Your fingers are precious**: reduce the amount of typing and hand strain during coding.
 This means avoiding the shift key and choosing short names.
-Many function names won't be intuitive at first but will save you many keystrokes. *A good example: `cc` exists almost exclusively so you don't have to type `paste0`.*
+Some function names won't be intuitive at first, but they’ll save you keystrokes later.

 * **Generic scope**: avoid functions that apply to domain-specific tasks.
 These belong in other packages.